Covid 19 Delta outbreak: 15 new cases in South Taranaki, new cluster centred around primary school - NZ Herald

 There are 15 new cases of Covid-19 in the South Taranaki town of Eltham today, as a local primary school grapples with a cluster of cases.

-The cases were announced by the Ministry of Health on Wednesday afternoon.
-It's believed all are linked to the existing case in Eltham announced over the weekend.
+The cases were announced by the Ministry of Health on Wednesday afternoon, as well as locations of interest in Hāwera.

+It's believed all 15 cases are linked to the existing case in Eltham announced over the weekend.

 Eltham Primary School is at the centre of the outbreak, with 11 students all from the same class having now tested positive for the virus.